8 Tips for Keeping a Christmas Tree Fresh, Merry and Bright

 1. Choose the right tree

 Begin by researching the types of fresh-cut or cut-your-own trees available in your area.
 Varieties such as balsam fir, Colorado blue spruce, Douglas fir, Fraser fir, Scotch pine and white fir tend to hold onto their needles longer than other tree types.
 (And this means less mess on the family room floor.)
 Hanging heavy trims or weighty edible ornaments?
 Consider trees with sturdy branches, such as black hills spruce, Fraser fir, noble fir, Scotch pine and white spruce.
+If you’re looking for something smaller, a succulent Christmas tree might be a good option.

 2. Inspect it for freshness